trycatchh/lower/README.md

 - Create an [issue page](https://github.com/trycatchh/lower/issues) related to the problem.
 - Request a suggestion: please submit your suggestion via the [issue page](https://github.com/trycatchh/lower/issues).
 - Join us, [active team](https://github.com/trycatchh/lower/graphs/contributors).

+## License
+This project is licensed under the [MIT License](https://github.com/trycatchh/lower/blob/main/LICENSE), a permissive open-source license that lets you freely use, modify, and distribute the software.
+You must include the original copyright and license notice in any copies or substantial portions of the software.

+The license provides the software "as is," without any warranty, protecting the authors from liability.
+Its simplicity and flexibility make it widely used and trusted in the open-source community.